index

 Medications form the cornerstone of Parkinson's treatment.
 Here's a breakdown of some commonly used drugs:

 • Levodopa: The most effective medication, levodopa is converted to dopamine in the brain, replenishing the depleted stores and improving movement.
-It's often combined with carbidopa, which prevents levodopa breakdown before reaching the brain, minimizing side effects like nausea.
+It's often combined with carbidopa, which prevents levodopa breakdown before reaching the brain, minimising side effects like nausea.

 • Dopamine Agonists: These medications mimic dopamine's effects by stimulating dopamine receptors in the brain.
 They're often used in the early stages of Parkinson's or in combination with levodopa.
 Examples include pramipexole and ropinirole.